lvgl/lvgl/docs/widgets/img.rst

 `here </overview/style#opacity-and-transformations>`__).
 The main differences are that pure image widget transformation

-- doesn’t transform the children of the image widget
+- doesn't transform the children of the image widget
 - image is transformed directly without creating an intermediate layer (buffer) to snapshot the widget

 Size mode